gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 10 rows selected (7.898 seconds)
 ```

-## Use Spark Thriftserver from an SQL Tool (optional)
+## Use Spark Thriftserver from a standalone SQL Tool (optional)

-You can also use an SQL Tool, as long as it supports **Hive** or **Spark SQL**.
-This is the case with [DBeaver](https://dbeaver.io/), which is a Rich-Client and therefore cannot be part of the Docker Compose stack.
+You can also use a standalone SQL Tool or BI tool, as long as it supports **Hive** or **Spark SQL**.

+This is the case with [DBeaver](https://dbeaver.io/), which is a Fat-GUI application and therefore cannot be part of the Docker Compose stack.
 You need to install it on your local machine, if you want to perform that step.

 To create a connection to the Spark Thriftserver from DBeaver, click on the **+** icon in the top left corner, select the **Apache Spark** database driver